frc1418/wristcoach/README.md

 # Wristcoach
-> A Pebble app to aid Drive Coaches in FIRST Robotics Competition matches.
+> A Pebble app to aid drive coaches in FIRST Robotics Competition matches.

 ![Screenshot](screenshot.png)

 Wristcoach helps out by giving a sophisticated and configurable experience which can help FRC Drive Coaches (or other drivers or team members) by giving easy access to a user-friendly countdown and supporting simple reminders.

 The Pebble company announced in 2016 that [it would shut down](https://techcrunch.com/2016/12/07/pebble-confirms-its-shutting-down-devs-and-software-going-to-fitbit/) as a result of accquisition by Fitbit.
 While the original Pebble web services are no longer active, Pebble watches can still be used fully through third-party open-source platforms and software, and can be bought secondhand quite cheaply, selling for as little as $20 [on websites like eBay](https://www.ebay.com/sch/i.html?_nkw=pebble+watch&_sop=15).
 This combined with their easy programability makes them an ideal assistant for FRC drive coaches.

+## Motivations
+As drive coach for [FRC Team 1418](https://github.com/frc1418), I've never had an easy time keeping track of time.
+Depending on your position, it can be difficult to see the countdown on the other side of the field, and looking to the livestream screen is prohibitively time-consuming.
+Furthermore, it's difficult to pay enough attention to any clock to remember exactly when drivers must prepare for endgame or other actions.
+Thus, a simple smartwatch app fits the ideal goal of taking menial mental tasks off my hands as drive coach.
+With robotic timing tasks taken off my hands and moved to my wrist, I can better focus on the field and noticing important events there.

 ## FAQ
 ### Is this illegal?